burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 * The `buffer` can hold an X object.
-Size and alignment are fine.
+The size and alignment are fine.
 * Facilitates use of stack-based buffers (buffer is not on the heap)
 * Like [alloca](https://man7.org/linux/man-pages/man3/alloca.3.html) in POSIX, except standardized
 * Main limitation: the buffer size must be known during compilation.